deeredman1991/Twitch-Plays-Bot/README.md

 ------
 1. Download the bot from this github page.

-2. Go into configs then default then setup login with the username of the bot, the oauth of the bot, and the streamer's chat that it should connect to.
+2. Go into configs/default open login and enter the username of the bot, the oauth of the bot, and the streamer's chat that it should connect to.

-3. Setup emulator_settings so that it knows what emu it needs to boot.
+3. Open emulator_settings and enter the path to the emulator, the process name, or the pid.
+This will allow the bot to get ahold of the emulator's process so that it can suspend and resume it for pausing and unpausing functionality.
+If you enter the emulator path, as an added convenience; the bot will start the emulator for you automatically.
+Only fill out one option.
+All other options should be set to 'false'.

-4. Open a cli and cd into the Twitch-Plays-Bot folder and then run python -B main.py and the bot will start. (type 'cd "path/to/bot"' no single quotes, yes double quotes, into the cli)
+4. Open a cli and cd into the Twitch-Plays-Bot folder and then run python -B main.py and the bot will start.
+*     Type ' cd "path/to/bot" ' no single quotes, yes double quotes, into the cli and press 'enter'.

 5. Hit start session and the bot will run.
-You will know the bot has connected when it says: GO! in the chat.
+You will know the bot has connected when it says "GO!" in the chat.

-6. If you set binding": 0 to 1 in the user_variables binding 1 waits for 2 seconds after recieveing a command before executing it so that you can config the input keybinds from chat like up down and so on.
+6. If you set "binding": 0 to 1 in the user_variables binding 1 waits for 2 seconds after recieveing a command before executing it so that you can config the keybindings by yourself by typing in a command and clicking on the keybind option in the program that you are using.

 #Command Configuration:
 ------